meteorhacks/cluster/README.md

 var options = {
   endpoint: "a direct url to the instance",
-  balancer: "balancer URL, if this is a balancer" // optional };
+  balancer: "balancer URL, if this is a balancer" // optional
+  uiService: "service to proxy UI" // (optional) read to the end for more info };

 Cluster.register("serviceName", options);